Mode of StudyFull-time, Full-time sandwich with work placement

 You’ll study History in depth and add Sociology as a complementary subject in years 2 and 3.
 You’ll graduate with a BA (Hons) History with Sociology degree when you finish the course.

 These are the entry requirements for the BA (Hons) History course.

 BA (Hons) History degree entry requirements

-- UCAS points – 104–112 points to include a minimum of 2 A levels, or equivalent, to include History or another relevant subject (calculate your UCAS points)
+- UCAS points – 112–128 points, to include A level History, or equivalent (calculate your UCAS points)

 - International Baccalaureate – 25

 You may need to have studied specific subjects – see full entry requirements and other qualifications we accept

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.

 We also accept other standard English tests and qualifications, as long as they meet the minimum requirements of your course.